-A digital photograph of the GPS time (UTC) shall be taken when crossing the scoring gate and retained on board.
+- A digital photograph clearly showing the exact position and GPS time (UTC) shall be taken when crossing the scoring gate and retained on board.
 This photograph will be used to confirm the timings.
 The photographs from the first three boats to cross the scoring gate may be checked at the next stopover.
 Failure to produce the photographs when requested by a member of the race committee will result in disqualification from the scoring gate and the points will be awarded to the next team in line subject to examination of photographic evidence.

-As per Clipper SI 11, there will be an Ocean Sprint as part of race 1.
-The Ocean Sprint shall be between the lines of latitude 5°S and 10°S. Skippers shall record the GPS time (UTC) of crossing each of these lines of latitude and email / contact the race office with these timings within 3 hours.
+As per Clipper SI 11, there will be an Ocean Sprint as part of race 11.
+The Ocean Sprint shall be between the lines of latitude 30N and 27N.
+Skippers shall record the GPS time (UTC) of crossing each of these lines of latitude and email / contact the race office with these timings within 3 hours.

 A start and finish declaration must be submitted by each yacht regardless of whether it is the shortest elapsed time or not as this information is needed for a results table that will be published on the Clipper Race website.

-A digital photograph of the GPS time (UTC) shall be taken when crossing the line of latitude.
+A digital photograph clearly showing the exact position and GPS time (UTC) shall be taken when crossing the lines of longitude.
 This photograph will be used to confirm the timings.
 The photographs from the fastest three boats in the Ocean Sprint may be checked at the next stopover.
 Failure to produce the photographs when requested by a member of the race committee will result in disqualification from the scoring gate and the points will be awarded to the next team in line subject to examination of photographic evidence.

-The ‘Joker’ means that all points gained from the yachts finishing position at the end of the nominated race will be doubled. e. g. if a team finishes 1st then they will be awarded 24 points and if a team finishes 12th then they will be awarded two points.
+The Joker means that all points gained from the yachts finishing position at the end of the nominated race will be doubled. e. g. if a team finishes 1st then they will be awarded 22 points and if a team finishes 11th then they will be awarded two points.